anteloalejandro/dotfiles/README.md

 A minimal but (hopefully) fully usable archlinux installation with Hyprland as the window manager.

-Tested on a laptop with NVIDIA-Intel hybrid graphics, so graphics drivers issues _shouldn't_ be a thing.
+Tested on a laptop with NVIDIA-Intel hybrid graphics, and a Asus Zephyrus with NVIDIA-AMD hybrid graphics, so graphics drivers issues _shouldn't_ be a thing.

 ## Features